Power: A New Social Analysis: Organizations and individuals

 Organizations may also be directed specifically at influencing persons at some stage of life.
-Thus, we have midwives and doctors who are legally obliged to deliver the baby; as the child grows, the school, parents, and mass media come to the fore; as they reach working age, various economic organisations pull for the agent's attention; the church and the institution of marriage impact the actor in obvious ways; and finally, the State may provide a pension to the elderly (Russell 1938:166–168).
+Thus, we have midwives and doctors who are legally obliged to deliver the baby; as the child grows, the school, parents, and mass media come to the fore; as they reach working age, various economic organisations pull for the agent's attention; the church and the institution of marriage impact the actor in obvious ways; and finally, the State may provide a pension to the elderly.

 Forms of governance

 The forms of governance are the familiar ways in which organisations set up their leadership structures: as monarchies, oligarchies, and democracies.
 In these ways, any organisation – be it economic, or political – is able to seek out its goals.

 Each form of government has its own merits and failings: